future-wd/hugo-responsive-images/readme.md

   hint: photo # for conversin to webp
   quality: 75 # compression quality
   resampleFilter: Box # compression filter
-ignoreErrors: ["alt-error"] # suppress error message if no alt text has been provided.
+ignoreErrors: ["alt-error"] # suppress error message if no alt text (or title) has been provided.
 ```

 > If setting imaging options at a site level, this is the best method.
 You can also use image parameters if you wish to set image options just for this module, although this would probably be best used at a page level.